-4. Generation Facilities
+3. Generation Facilities

-4.1 The Construction and Operation of Generation Facilities
+3.1 The Construction and Operation of Generation Facilities

-The construction of generation facilities is subject to the Electricity Law, Construction Law (Law No 2 of 2017 as amended by by Government Regulation in Lieu of Law No 2 of 2022 on Job Creation (which has become law pursuant to Law No 6 of 2023)) and the implementing regulations - ie, Government Regulation No 25 of 2021 on Implementation of Energy and Mineral Sector, Government Regulation No 62 of 2012 on the Electricity Supporting Services Business and Government Regulation No 22 of 2020 on Construction Services as amended by Government Regulation 14 of 2021.
+The construction of generation facilities is subject to the Electricity Law, Construction Law (Law No 2 of 2017 as amended by Law 6/2023)) and the implementing regulations - ie, Government Regulation No 25 of 2021 on Implementation of Energy and Mineral Sector, Government Regulation No 62 of 2012 on the Electricity Supporting Services Business and Government Regulation No 22 of 2020 on Construction Services as amended by Government Regulation 14 of 2021.
 The operation of generation facilities is subject to the Electricity Law and the implementing regulation - ie, Government Regulation No 62 of 2012 on the Electricity Supporting Services Business.

-In order to construct generation facilities, the contractor must have: (i) a Construction Business License, (ii) a Business Entity Certificate from the Ministry of Public Works and Housing and the Ministry of Energy and Mineral Resources, and (iii) an Electricity Supporting Business Licence.
+In order to construct generation facilities, the contractor must have: (i) a Business Entity Certificate from the Ministry of Public Works and Housing and the Ministry of Energy and Mineral Resources, and (ii) an Electricity Supporting Business Licence.
 If the operation of the generation facilities is conducted by a third-party O&M contractor or company instead of the IPP/asset owner, the O&M contractor must have: (i) an Electricity Supporting Business Licence and (ii) Business Entity Certificate.